Wild Rice with Sausage and Mushrooms

 - Bake 30 minutes, or until it’s piping hot and most of the stock has been absorbed.
 Serve hot

-Wild Rice with Sausage and Mushrooms
+Wild Rice Stuffing with Sausage and Mushrooms

-Wild Rice with Sausage and Mushrooms could be a gluten-free stuffing idea for Thanksgiving, or just serve it as a side dish any time of year.
+Wild Rice Stuffing with Sausage and Mushrooms could be a gluten-free stuffing idea for Thanksgiving, or just serve it as a side dish any time of year.

 Ingredients